ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 As part of the wider ArduPilot software platform it works seamlessly with Ground Control Station software that can monitor vehicle telemetry and perform powerful mission planning activities.
-It also benefits from other parts of the DroneCode platform, including simulators, log analysis tools, and higher level APIs for vehicle management and control.
+It also benefits from other parts of the Ardupilot ecosystem, including simulators, log analysis tools, and higher level APIs for vehicle management and control.